TedHusted/awake/awake.md/awake.md

 “We’re always happy to cooperate with OSSA whenever we can, Dr. Kreuk.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over SI.”
 Flashing a smile: “Especially mine.“

-“Our dream,” injects Emma, “is for Pulse to be the Tesla of SI patents.”
+“Our dream,” injects Ravi, “is for Pulse to be the Tesla of SI patents.”

-“We would like to do for social media algorithms what Tesla did for EV batteries,” Ravi adds, piling on.
+“We would like to do for social media algorithms what Tesla did for EV batteries,” Adrian adds, piling on.

-Emma says, “I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian, in exchange for stock options.
+Emma says, “First things first, I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian, in exchange for stock options.
 Then we can move forward with the patent filing.”

 “That sounds wonderful,” says Jill.
 “I wasn’t expecting so much to happen so fast.
 I reached out only last week.”

-“Private sector,” Emma injects.
-“We move at the speed of money.”
+“Private sector,” Emma replies.
+“When it’s win:win, we move at the speed of money.”

 Jill chuckles politely and continues, “I was surprised to hear about the car crash.
 That type of thing happens so rarely now.
 Is the family pursuing Stratos?”